Skype or FaceTime consults have been very helpful for Dr. Teitelbaum's many patients who live outside of the Los Angeles area.

 It is expensive and inconvenient to travel for surgery.
 But the main reason for doing it is if you believe that there isn't a surgeon in your hometown that will give you the result that you want.
 Side benefits are that it is a chance to get away from the commotion and demands of home, and that recovery in such a circumstance can be more relaxing.
-Dr. Teitelbaum sees patients from Canada, Alaska and other far off locations; patients who know Dr. Teitelbaum would deliver the results they desired.
+Dr. Teitelbaum sees patients from Canada, Alaska and other far off locations; patients who know Dr. Teitelbaum know he would deliver the results they desired.

 It is important to realize that this can happen, and it represents a very valid and thoughtful reason to not travel for surgery.
 While these sorts of problems are rare, major issues such as infection or even late bleeding can occur.
 These may require frequent doctor visits or even a trip back to the OR to correct, at a significant cost.
 More minor issues such as an irritation from a stitch can occur.
 Dr. Teitelbaum is friendly with plastic surgeons in many cities around the world, and as colleagues they take care of each other's patients if issues arrive during travel.
 Dr. Teitelbaum speaks to his out of town patients about this, and indeed it is an issue that needs to be discussed.